bschwede/linkenhancer/README.md

   - [GEDBAS - Genealogical Database - collected personal data](https://gedbas.genealogy.net/?lang=en) *(gedbas)*
   - [Data Entry System (DES) - Casualty lists](https://des.genealogy.net/?lang=en) *(vl)*

+Each parameter key can be specified multiple times – but you shouldn’t overdo it for the sake of clarity.

 **Syntax:**